Living in Madeira for the long-term was high on my list of life goals, back in the midst of the pandemic.

 It’s one of the safest spots in Portugal (practically no crime!), which itself is one of the world’s safest countries.

 Before I arrived in Madeira, I had no idea to what to expect.
-After just a few months, I’d already decided to make it my base while working towards getting Portuguese citizenship.
+But after just a few months, I’d decided to make it my main base while working towards getting Portuguese citizenship.

 So you’re probably wondering, what makes living in Madeira so compelling?